WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/server-mac-address.md

 The last part `eeeeeeeeeeee` (12 hex digits) represents the MAC address.

-**Note:** On some operating systems, MariaDB may return a 48-bit random string instead of the actual MAC address for security reasons.
+**Note:** On some operating systems, MariaDB may return a randomly generated 48-bit value (represented as 12 hexadecimal characters) instead of the actual MAC address for security or privacy reasons.

 ## UUID() Function Basics